Instructions Not Included: Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 57% based on 21 reviews, and an average rating of 6/10.
 On Metacritic, the film has a weighted average score of 55 out of 100, based on 5 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore that gave the film a rare "A+" grade.
+Audiences polled by CinemaScore gave the film a rare "A+" grade.

 Joe Leydon of Variety described Instructions Not Included as "sporadically amusing but unduly protracted."
 He also wrote: "Derbez and Peralta develop a sweetly effective chemistry in their scenes together ...
 Unfortunately, the supporting players are all too often encouraged to overplay, with decidedly mixed results."

 Accolades

 Remakes

 In 2016, a French remake of the film titled Two Is a Family (Demain Tout Commence) was released.
 The film was directed by Hugo Gélin and stars Omar Sy in the role originally played by Derbez.
+In the same year, a Turkish remake of the film titled You Are My Everything (Sen Benim Her Şeyimsin) was released.
+The film was directed by Tolga Örnek and stars Tolga Çevik in the role originally played by Derbez.

 A Brazilian remake directed by André Moraes, titled No Returns Accepted (Não Se Aceitam Devoluções), was released on May 31, 2018.
 The movie stars Leandro Hassum as the lead character.
+A Philippine remake directed by Crisanto B. Aquino, titled Instant Daddy released on October 11, 2023.
+The movie stars Ryza Cenon, Althea Ruedas, and Jerald Napoles.
+Spanish remake Sin instrucciones was released on 25 December 2024.